octra-labs/blake3-ocaml/README.md

 ### An implementation of the BLAKE3 cryptographic hash function.

 > Note: This repository is currently experimental and is not intended for use.
 As soon as we finish our work on implementing blake3 on OCaml, we will announce it here.
 >You can test it on strings beforehand.
-For example, you can take the string "hello, world!" as an example.
+You can take the string "hello, world!" as an example.
 We are actively working on implementing the BLAKE algorithm and will soon be finished.
 >1.
 Convert the string "hello, world!" into a sequence of bytes.
 You can do this by using a function like `String.to_seq` or `String.to_bytes` in OCaml, or by using a function like `bytes` in Python.
 >2.
 Pad the resulting byte sequence to a multiple of the block size (64 bytes).
 You can do this by adding zero or more bytes to the end of the byte sequence until it is a multiple of the block size.
 >3.
 Divide the padded byte sequence into blocks of 64 bytes each.